What great IT people have in common

 I have worked with some of the best IT people in the world.
 From über system engineers to top notch project managers to visionaries, innovators and early adapters.
 Many having pedigrees emerging from GoDaddy, Intel, SalesForce, SugarCRM, Microsoft, McKessen, TASER International, Anderson, Jackson Hewitt, Thompson Reuters and more.
 One thing they all have in common is they freely speak the words, “I don’t know”.

-At first that may seem odd, but great IT people are comfortable with admitting it is impossible to know everything and their confidence in the skills and the value they bring the don’t worry about admitting they don’t know something.
+At first that may seem odd, but great IT people are comfortable with admitting it is impossible to know everything.
+Their confidence in the skills and the value they bring the don’t worry about admitting they don’t know something.
 Great IT people are extremely forthcoming and don’t hide behind jargon, shop talk and acronyms.
-In addition, they are great communicators, incredibly transparent and put everything on the table so everyone can focus on staying positive and moving forward.
+They are great communicators, incredibly transparent and put everything on the table so everyone can focus on staying positive and moving forward.
 Furthermore, they are the inspiration holding everything together not the voice of resistance.
 Teams with great IT people are unstoppable.

 Beware of the hoarder

 In contrast, the IT person that never admits they don’t know something is the same IT person that will never admit they are wrong.
 They are vague and misleading.
-They hoard information and spend the majority of their time covering their ass.
+They hoard information and spend the majority of their time covering their ass and pointing fingers.
 Self preservation becomes their highest priority.
-They are first to point the finger and throw someone under the bus.
-Common phrases are usually dismissive “It can’t be done”, “Its complicated”, “Let me see if I can explain” or my favorite “you wouldn’t understand”.
+They are first to throw someone under the bus.
+Common phrases are dismissive “It can’t be done”, “Its complicated”, “Let me see if I can explain” or my favorite “you wouldn’t understand”.
 You often leave meetings frustrated and answer-less and wonder what is going on with IT.